 There are three scales of interest for longitudinal two-point correlation.
 At smaller scales ($r_{\parallel}< 1.0$ pMpc), we observe a suppression in the two-point correlation.
-This region of exclusion for \lya\ absorbers is affected by thermal broadening along with instrumental resolution which sets a lower limit on scale for detection of multiple \lya\ absorption lines during Voigt profile decomposition.
-We also expect pressure broadening and small scale clustering (and turbulence) of the baryonic gas to play a part in cloud exclusion at smaller scales.
+This region of { suppression} for \lya\ absorbers is affected by thermal broadening along with instrumental resolution which sets a lower limit on scale for identification of multiple \lya\ absorption lines during Voigt profile decomposition.
+We also expect pressure broadening and small scale clustering (and turbulence) of the baryonic gas to play a part in { absorber } { suppression} at smaller scales.
 At intermediate scales ($1.0$ pMpc$\leq r_{\parallel}\leq 6$ pMpc), longitudinal two-point correlation falls steadily and becomes consistent with zero beyond 10 pMpc.

 Next we explore the $N_{\rm HI}$ dependence of $\xi$ in panel (d) of Fig~\ref{Corr2}.
-Here we mainly focus on the $r_\parallel$ bin of 1-2 pMpc.
-As seen in the past studies, the amplitude of the two-point correlation steadily increases with increasing $N_{\rm HI}$ threshold.
-Higher $N_{\rm HI}$ absorbers typically originate from regions having larger underlying baryonic over-density.
-Therefore, increase in two-point correlation with $N_{\rm HI}$ threshold, implies a stronger spatial clustering of \lya\ absorbers with increasing underlying density fields \citep[refer to discussions in][]{maitra2020}.
+Here we mainly focus on the $r_\parallel$ bin of 1-2 pMpc. {Consistent with the past studies, the amplitude of the two-point correlation steadily increases with increasing $N_{\rm HI}$ threshold \citep[see for example,][]{Penton2002, danforth2016}}.
+As mentioned in the introduction, there is a strong correlation between \NHI\ and over-density.
+Therefore, \NHI\ dependence of clustering reflects the stronger clustering of more over-dense regions \citep[See][for discussions on this related to high-z IGM]{maitra2020}. { It is known that stronger \lya\ absorbers (i.e with $N_{\rm HI}>10^{14}$cm$^{-2}$) at low-$z$ are clustered strongly with the galaxies while the weaker absorbers are distributed more randomly or associated with galaxy voids or IGM \citep{Penton2002,Tejos2014}.} Therefore, increase in two-point correlation with $N_{\rm HI}$ threshold, could imply a stronger spatial clustering of \lya\ absorbers { associated with environments of galaxies}.